 The machine learning module's output for the incident

 The source system of the incident

 The number of events aggregated in the incident

 On the Issues and activity page, anomalies are outliers in your system's performance and operation that might be the sign of a problem.
-See every anomaly for the last seven days in one place.
-You can filter your anomalies by anomaly state, application, configuration, configuation type, and category.
+See every anomaly in one place.
+You can filter your anomalies by anomaly state, entity, configuration and configuration type.

-By default, this page shows a list of all your recent anomalies from every configuration in the selected account.
+By default, this page shows a list of all your recent anomalies in the selected account.
 Select an anomaly to view a detailed analysis and more context.

 State of anomaly